hantsy/maven-archetype-jakartaee9/docs/archetype.md

    > I skip the detailed steps here, please read the Synatype's [article](https://central.sonatype.org/pages/apache-maven.html) carefully.

-6. Then back to issue,  comment and notify the moderator to publish your artifact to the Maven Central repository.
+6. Then back to the [issue#OSSRH-66424](https://issues.sonatype.org/browse/OSSRH-66424),  comment and notify the moderator to publish your artifact to the Maven Central repository.
 In one or two hours, your artifact will be available on [Maven Central Repository Search](https://search.maven.org/search?q=io.github.hantsy).

 ## Publishing to Github Package